Phoenix Nights: Series 2

 Max and Paddy spot the man they were meant to kill in town, and are later confronted by his angry wife, who hints that she has put a hit out on them.
 She also reveals to Paddy that she paid Max £8,000, of which Paddy only received £1,000.
 In the club, Brian has arranged a Stars in Your Eyes night to impress a brewery representative who is coming over.
-However, Den Perry has other ideas and cancels the acts by impersonating Jerry.
+Unfortunately, Den Perry has other ideas and cancels the acts by impersonating Jerry.
 However, in a memorable series of scenes, all of the staff from the club dress up to become acts, including Holy Mary as Lulu, Ray Von and Les Alanos as Adam and the Ants, Kenny Senior as Britney Spears, Young Kenny as Meat Loaf, Jerry as Eminem and George Michael, Brian as Elton John and Spencer as Gary Glitter.
 At the end of the episode, Den Perry threatens Brian and talks to him about burning the club down before and makes threats to do it again.
 However, he is unaware that Brian has switched on a radio microphone on his desk, meaning that the entire club has heard the conversation.
 Den Perry is arrested and the staff celebrate.
 Ray Von then reminds Brian that now the truth has come out, he can get his licence back.
 However, Brian decides to let Jerry remain as licensee and the staff hold a toast to Jerry.
-At the end of the episode, Max, terrified that there is a hit out on him, is about to flee all over the country in his motor home, when Paddy decides to come with him, setting the scene for the spin-off series Max and Paddy's Road to Nowhere.
+At the end of the episode, Max, terrified that there is a hit out on him, is about to flee all over the country in his motor home, when Paddy decides to come with him, and setting the scene for the spin-off series Max and Paddy's Road to Nowhere.

 Keith Laird controversy

 A complaint was filed about the show in 2001 by Keith Laird, a fire safety officer working for Bolton Council.
 He claimed that the character Keith Lard in series 1 episode 3 was based on him.
-Channel 4 issued an apology for any confusion and Kay maintained that Lard was fictional:
+Channel 4 paid Laird compensation and issued an apology for any confusion and Kay maintained that Lard was fictional: